 \subsubsection{Face Processing}

-Although deep-learning-based approaches have been widely used due to their powerful representation, Ghazi et al. \cite{ghazi2016comprehensive} proved that various conditions, such as poses, illuminations, expressions and occlusions, still affect the performance of deep FR.
+Although deep-learning-based approaches have been widely used, Mehdipour et al. \cite{mehdipour2016comprehensive} proved that various conditions, such as poses, illuminations, expressions and occlusions, still affect the performance of deep FR.
 Accordingly, face processing is introduced to address this problem.
 The face processing methods are categorized as ``one-to-many augmentation'' and ``many-to-one normalization'', as shown in Table \ref{tab2}.

-\begin{itemize} \item ``One-to-many augmentation'': generating many patches or images of the pose variability from a single image to enable deep networks to learn pose-invariant representations. \end{itemize}

-\begin{itemize} \item ``Many-to-one normalization'': recovering the canonical view of face images from one or many images of a nonfrontal view; then, FR can be performed as if it were under controlled conditions. \end{itemize} Note that we mainly focus on deep face processing method designed for pose variations in this paper, since pose is widely regarded as a major challenge in automatic FR applications and other variations can be solved by the similar methods.
+\begin{itemize} \item ``One-to-many augmentation''.
+These methods generate many patches or images of the pose variability from a single image to enable deep networks to learn pose-invariant representations. \end{itemize} \begin{itemize} \item ``Many-to-one normalization''.
+These methods recover the canonical view of face images from one or many images of a nonfrontal view; then, FR can be performed as if it were under controlled conditions. \end{itemize} Note that we mainly focus on deep face processing method designed for pose variations in this paper, since pose is widely regarded as a major challenge in automatic FR applications and other variations can be solved by the similar methods.

 [2]{ }